skyhop/website/documentation/features/weak-link-recovery.md

 order: 103
 ---

-<p class="font-thin text-lg">Whenever a weak link breaks, be it during a winch launch or during an aerotow, it can be quite a hassle to recover it, if possible at all.
+Whenever a weak link breaks, be it during a winch launch or during an aerotow, it can be quite a hassle to recover it, if possible at all.
 In order to facilitate and speed up weak-link recovery we have built a tool to help out in this scenario.
 This tool uses the available flight and weather information to make a well educated guess about the possible location of a weak link.
-Although this is only an estimation, it can help reducing the search area and applying an effective search strategy.</p>
+Although this is only an estimation, it can help reducing the search area and applying an effective search strategy.

 <img alt="Weak link recovery map on a glider field within Skyhop" src="/assets/images/weak-link-recovery-screenshot.png" class="border-8 border-gray-200 rounded-lg" />